paulovn/ml-vm-notebook/README.md

 access it.
 By default it is also accessible externally, i.e. other machines in the network can also connect to it (unless the host computer has a firewall that blocks port 8008).

+The notebook will require the access password defined in the `Vagrantfile` (unless changed before installation, it will be `vmuser`)

 The additional files in the ZIP create a layout for sharing content between the host and the VM: